data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-137a

-*Solution*.
-We loop over the items:
+*Solution.* We loop over the items:

     pre(python-executable)
       | for id, desc in bugs.items():